NCIOCPL/r4r-content/resources/resource20.md

     - doc: cbiit
 pocs: []
 ---
-A collection of extensions for 3D Slicer to enable quantitative analysis of PET imaging data: image normalization, segmentation, and extraction of quantitative indices.
+A collection of extensions for 3D Slicer to enable quantitative analysis of PET imaging data, including image normalization, segmentation, and extraction of quantitative indices.